Adewale1010/all-system_engineering-devops/0x00-shell_basics/README.md

 Script 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first-directory Scrip 8-firstdelete deletes the file betty
-Scrip 9-firstdirdeletion deletes the directory named my_first-directory from the /tmp/ directory
+Scrip 9-firstdirdeletion deletes the directory named my_first-directory from the /tmp/ directory Script 10-back changes the working directory to the previous one